 If they are huddled under the lamp then it’s not warm enough.
 So bring the lamp closer to the chicks.
 Stay close for the next 10-15 minutes to watch them and make sure the light is not too close.
 It will heat up fast and you don’t want to cook them on accident.

 Once they start moving around the brooder and are more spread out you know you have it right.

 But if they are hiding behind the feeder and pushing as far away from the heat source as possible then it is to close and you need to back it up a bit.
 Even if they are not trying to get away from the heat lamp but they are panting then it is still a bit to close.

 Best Temperature For Baby Chicks

 Try the best you can to keep the temperatures as steady as possible.
 Fluctuation can also cause health issues in baby chickens.

 Week 2: 80 to 85 degrees

 Week 4: 70 to 75 degrees

 No matter how good you get, you will lose at least one or two birds if ordered from a hatchery.
-Being shipped and in the mail for the first 48 hours of your life would be hard on you too….

 Most hatcheries will send a few extra birds to help make up for the losses.